Colorado State Immigration Laws

 Under federal law, illegal immigrants are prohibited from receiving public benefits, although they are allowed to receive emergency services, health care, and other programs that have been identified as "necessary to protect life and safety."

-Colorado law prohibits undocumented immigrants from receiving the in-state tuition rate, as well as financial aid benefits.
+Colorado law formerly prohibited undocumented immigrants from receiving the in-state tuition rate, as well as financial aid benefits.
+That law was repealed in 2013.

 Voter ID Rules